Av. de Chateleine 7

 MAIA: Curriculum

-The programme is structured over 4 semesters:
+The program is structured over 4 semesters:

 MAIA 1 – Glossaries: Sustainable, Post-human Interiors